winstonjs/winston-mongodb/README.md

 ## Changelog

+### Brief 1.1.0 changelog

+* added support of passing promises objects which will be resolved with pre-connected db object in options.db;
+* fixed issue when events logged sometime between authorizeDb and processOpQuery calls may be lost;
+* renamed default log collection to 'log' because it makes more sense than 'logs' ('log' is a list of messages already, plural form would imply multiple of such lists).

 ### Brief 1.0.0 changelog

 * migrated to mongodb 2.x driver;
 * changed configuration format to MongoDB uri string;
-* added support of passing preconnected db object instead of MongoDB uri string;
+* added support of passing pre-connected db object instead of MongoDB uri string;
 * added support of passing MongoDB connection parameters in options property;
 * added support of replica sets through new options and db properties;
 * migrated to [Semantic Versioning](http://semver.org/) in package versions names;